jncraton/operating-systems-cpsc4420/lectures/20-virtual-memory.md

 -----------------

 - Share memory creates concurrency challenges
-- What if each thread had private memory
+- What if each thread had private memory?

 Virtual Memory
 --------------

 - Provides memory privacy
-- Provides many other applications
+- Can also be repurposed for many other uses

 Addressing
 ----------